Mike Trout Could Be A Bigger Star If He Wanted To Market Himself, MLB Commissioner Says

 Baseball commissioner Rob Manfred is asserting that MLB powerhouse Mike Trout is potentially selling himself short.
 In terms of marketability, Manfred appears to see something worth chasing.
-Trout, the baseball player Sorts Illustrated once referred to as “the game’s best young player since Ted Williams,” apparently doesn’t put a whole lot of value into selling his brand during his down time.
+Trout, the baseball player Sports Illustrated once referred to as “the game’s best young player since Ted Williams,” apparently doesn’t put a whole lot of value into selling his brand during his down time.

 ESPN is now reporting that Manfred was recently candid in giving his thoughts on Mike Trout’s apparent lack of motivation in regard to building up a lasting brand within the MLB as well as outside.
 Furthermore, it’s a brand Rob Manfred seems to think could well push Trout into sports super-stardom.